What is email list cleaning?

 - Exclusive content

-Sometimes, subscribers appreciate your content, but they’re just experiencing email fatigue.
+Sometimes email subscribers appreciate your content, but they’re just experiencing email fatigue.
 This is especially common around the holidays when inboxes get filled faster than stockings!

-3. Request Another Opt-In
+3. Renew the Opt-In

 There’s no need to ask your most engaged subscribers to opt into your emails again because their interaction makes it clear that they find value in the emails.

-However, your least engaged subscribers may want to go and just haven’t taken the time to unsubscribe.
-This could be because they care so little that they would rather delete them individually than opt out of them altogether or because the process to unsubscribe is too difficult.
+However, your disengaged subscribers may want to go and just haven’t taken the time to unsubscribe.
+This could be because they care so little that they would rather delete them individually than opt out of them altogether or because they think the process to unsubscribe is too difficult.

 How do you do this?

-4. Make it Easy to Unsubscribe
+4. Make It Easy to Unsubscribe

 Most countries require you to provide a way for people to unsubscribe from your email communications.
-But the laws don’t necessarily specify how you need to do this, which means there’s a lot of variation in how businesses handle this requirement.
+But the laws don’t necessarily specify how to do this, which means there’s a lot of variation in how businesses handle this requirement.